englercj/lttp-old/README.md

 This is a recreation of [Nintendo's The Legend of Zelda: A Link to the Past](http://www.nintendo.com/games/detail/5oMtHuB3aOHoawfC6brZ6myQYnE4flQ_).
 This is _not_ a port of the game, this is _not_ code conversion, this is _not_ the ROM running in an emulator.
 This is a complete, written from scratch, recreation of one of my favorite classic games using WebGL in the browser.
+While I will try my hardest to preserve the spirit of the game, and to come as close to the original as I can; expect slight differences in gameplay, mechanics, and graphics.

 This project is in no way endorsed by [Nintendo](http://www.nintendo.com/).
 All images, logos, characters, dialog, plot, and other assets taken from the original Link to the Past are copyrights of Nintendo; I claim no ownership of any of the mentioned assets.